ABOUT THE CAMØNO

 Can I spend the night in nature?

-Yes – but only in free camping areas and at authorized shelter and tent sites.
+Yes – but only in designated camping areas and at authorized shelter and tent sites.

-It is not allowed to pitch a tent on private land without permission, or on the beach.
+It is prohibited to pitch a tent on private land without permission, or on the beach.

 How do I pack for a Camøno trip?